tymiles003/StatusTracker/README.md

 Hosting of web service - Using NSSM.

-Database - Probabely be using a open source DB.
-Framework to operate over DB will be from the code written in JavaScript.
+Database - MongoDB is being used as NoSQL database.
+Framework used in node.js to interact with MongoDB is mongoose (mongoosejs.com/docs/index.html)

+Writing Excel - For exporting things in excel(https://npmjs.org/package/msexcel-builder)